Triston Casas Preview, Player Props: Red Sox vs. Royals

 Triston Casas At The Plate

-- Casas leads Boston with an OBP of .365 this season while batting .262 with 62 walks and 58 runs scored.
+- Among qualifying hitters in MLB, his batting average ranks 59th, his on-base percentage ranks 17th, and he is 23rd in the league in slugging.

-- Among qualified batters in MLB play, his batting average ranks 66th, his on-base percentage ranks 20th, and he is 28th in the league in slugging.
+- Casas will look to extend his six-game hitting streak.
+He's batting .471 with one homer during his last outings.

-- Casas will look to extend his five-game hitting streak.
-He's batting .471 with one homer in his last games.
+- In 36 games this year (30.0%), Casas has picked up an RBI, and in 17 of those games (14.2%) he had two or more.
+He has also driven in three or more of his team's runs in two contests.

-- In 29.4% of his games this year, Casas has driven in at least one run.
-In 16 of those games (13.4%) he recorded more than one RBI, while accounting for three or more of his team's runs in two contests.
+- He has scored in 42.5% of his games this season, with two or more runs scored in 7.5%.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.